-While calculating corporate income tax, regulations being in force within particular tax jurisdiction with regard to corporate income tax of the Group entities are taken into consideration.
-Simultaneously, the regulations of Decree of the Minister of Finance dated 7 May 2001 on extending the deadlines for paying corporate income tax prepayments for banks granting housing loans (Journal of Laws No. 43, item 482) are taken into consideration.
-According to the above-mentioned Decree moment of taxation of capitalised interest not paid by the borrower and not subject to temporary redemption by the State budget is deferred to the date of actual repayment or redemption of such interest.
-Therefore, the Group recognises the deferred income tax liability on income due to capitalised interest on mortgage loans, as described in the Decree.
+While calculating corporate income tax, regulations resulting from the Act on corporate income tax dated 15 February 1992 have been taken into consideration (Journal of Laws, No. 54, item 654 with subsequent amendments).
+Simultaneously, the regulations of Decree of the Minister of

+Finance dated 7 May 2001 on extending the deadlines for paying corporate income tax prepayments for banks granting housing loans (Journal of Laws No. 43, item 482) are taken into consideration.
+Capitalised interest not paid by the borrower and not subject to temporary redemption by the State budget is deferred to the date of actual repayment or redemption of such interest in the deferred tax as a positive temporary difference.

-2.19.2.
+2.20.2.
 Deferred income tax

 The amount of deferred tax is calculated as the difference between the tax base and book value of assets and liabilities for financial reporting purposes.
-The Group recognises deferred income tax assets and liabilities.
-An amount of deferred tax recognised in profit and loss is determined using the statement of financial position method - as a change in deferred income tax assets and liabilities.
-Deferred tax assets and deferred tax liabilities of the Group are presented in the statement of financial position respectively as assets or liabilities.
-The change in the balance of a deferred tax liability or a deferred tax asset is included in obligatory net profit expense (position: 'Income tax expense' in income statement), except for the effects of valuation of financial assets recognised in other comprehensive income, where changes in the balance of a deferred tax liability or deferred tax asset are accounted for in correspondence with other comprehensive income.
+The Bank recognises deferred income tax assets and liabilities.
+An amount of deferred tax recognised in profit and loss is determined using the balance method - as a change in deferred income tax assets and liabilities.
+Deferred tax assets and deferred tax liabilities are presented in the statement of financial position respectively as assets or liabilities.
+The change in the balance of a deferred tax liability or a deferred tax asset is included in obligatory net profit expense (position: 'income tax expense' in 'income statement'), except for the effects of valuation of financial assets recognised in other comprehensive income, where changes in the balance of a deferred tax liability or deferred tax asset are accounted for in correspondence with other comprehensive income.
 The calculation of deferred tax takes into account the balance of the deferred tax asset and deferred tax liability at the beginning and at the end of the reporting period.